 We have honestly endeavored everywhere to merge ourselves into the social life of surrounding communities and to preserve the faith of our fathers.
 We are not permitted to do so.
-In vain are we loyal patriots, our loyalty in some places running to extremes; in vain do we make the same sacrifices of life and property as our fellow- citizens...In countries where we have lived for centuries we are still denounced as strangers...
+In vain are we loyal patriots, our loyalty in some places running to extremes; in vain do we make the same sacrifices of life and property as our fellow-citizens...
+In countries where we have lived for centuries we are still denounced as strangers...

 No human being is wealthy or powerful enough to transplant a nation from one habitat to another.
 An idea alone can achieve that and this idea of a state may have the requisite power to do so.
 The Jews have dreamt this kingly dream all through the long nights of their history.
 "Next year in Jerusalem" is our old phrase.
-It is now a question of showing that the dream can be converted into a living reality. . . .
+It is now a question of showing that the dream can be converted into a living reality. . .
+Discussion Questions

-- 1. Why does Herzl believe it is pointless to fight anti-Semitism in Europe? - 2.
-What is the idea that can fuel the dream of a Jewish state?
+1. Why does Herzl believe that the Jews in Europe would never be able to eradicate European anti-Semitism?

+2. What is the idea that can fuel the dream of a Jewish state?
 Why can "an idea alone" inspire the rebirth of Jewish nationalism?
 What other ingredients are necessary?